 From The Buzzing Word In Technology Industry

 The idea of “agility” in business started with the Agile Manifesto, which was developed in 2001 for the technology development fields.
-Creators of this manifesto emphasized the philosophy of agility, which can be translated to creating better, more collaborative, and more dynamic approaches to getting things done at high quality with continuous improvements.
+This manifesto’s creators emphasized the philosophy of agility, which recruiters can understand as creating better, more collaborative, and more dynamic approaches to getting things done at high quality with continuous improvements.

-The Agile Manifesto and principles received huge support from not only technology developers but also business leaders all around the world.
-And thus, after nearly 20 years, the agile methodologies have been spreading across industries and adopting into many functions of businesses, including marketing, manufacturing, human resources… (Harvard Business Review)
+The Agile Manifesto and principles received massive support from not only technology developers but also business leaders all around the world.
+And thus, after nearly 20 years, the agile methodologies have been spreading across industries and adopting into many functions of businesses, including marketing, manufacturing, human resources (Harvard Business Review)

-On a broader perspective, agility in business or the agility of an organization can be translated as:
+From a broader perspective, agility in business or the agility of an organization can mean:

 - Adapt quickly to market changes - internally and externally